studiointeract/tracker-component/README.md

 ## Notes

-Beware, if you re-implement componentWillUpdate or componentWillUnmount, don't forget to call the super implementation.
+Beware, if you re-implement componentWillUpdate or componentWillUnmount, don't forget to call the super implementation (`super.componentWillUpdate()` or `super.componentWillUnmount()`).

 ## Credits